Draeger-Langendorf Funeral Home & Crematory

 Elisha placed his faith in Jesus Christ at a very young age, and he demonstrated that faith throughout his life.
 A gifted athlete standing 6′ 3″ tall, Elisha reveled in the game of basketball while he played for Butler Elite AAU, and Racine Lutheran High School where he graduated in 2018 and was crowned prom king.
 His passion for learning and mentorship led him to serve as a tutor in Milwaukee, Racine and Kenosha where he inspired his students with patience and creativity.
 Elisha was not just a guide in academics; he was a light, a gentle caring soul, always challenging others to do and be their best.
 Elisha also loved to dance and listen to old school soul music.

-Elisha was especially proud to attend an HBCU at the University of Alabama A&M. During his college years at Alabama A&M where he joined the university’s gospel choir, and traveled the country as a leading tenor.
+Elisha was especially proud to attend an HBCU at the University of Alabama A&M. During his college years at Alabama A&M, he joined the university’s gospel choir, and traveled the country as a leading tenor.
 It was also at this time, Elisha discovered his love for opera singing, embracing the art with the same enthusiasm and dedication he showed in every aspect of his life.
 He poured his heart into learning opera, allowing it to express the depths of his spirit.
 Elisha was a disciplined mathematician with hopes of working for NASA.
 He later attended Marquette University studying Pure Math to expand his scope of different math theories.

 Elisha’s creativity extended beyond the classroom and the stage, as he found joy in the world of photography.
 He was an avid photographer who captured many special moments for many people.
 His favorite pastime was capturing the beauty of things around him, offering glimpses of the majesty he saw around him through his lens.
 Each shot was a testament to his appreciation for the beauty in the world around him.